-Our developmental programs cover all facets of independent living.
-Participants can choose from a variety of life skills programs to assist with a successful and independent lifestyle.
+Our personal development programs cover all facets of independent living.
+Participants can choose from various life skills programs to assist with a successful and independent lifestyle.

-Our Community Connections program assists individuals with exploring everything in the Saint John and surrounding areas has to offer, what is available for participants to get involved in focusing on their interest, joining service groups, clubs, taking part in entertainment, festivals, and going for leisurely strolls through our beautiful, historic city.
+Our Community Connections program assists individuals with exploring everything Saint John and surrounding areas have to offer, what is available for participants to get involved in focusing on their interests, joining service groups and clubs, taking part in entertainment and festivals, and going for strolls through our beautiful, historic city.
 Many individuals are interested in volunteering and enjoy serving and giving back to our community.
 With volunteering, new skills are learned that enhance one’s resume, which may lead to employment.
 Our dedicated staff assists and supports participants along their continuum.